MODEL

 the same colour as the seats as in the Corgi versions.

 !0.
-Improved base showing mechanical parts
+Improved base

 and exhaust pipe emerging at rear.

-Sorry to rave about this, but it must be the
+Sorry to rave about this,

 best casting yet.
-Not so the livery, I have seen better, though the standard
+Not so the livery, I have seen better, though the

 of finish is brilliant.